Legal assistance projects

 Another 3 regions have been selected from expressions of interest to undertake the next round of planning.

 We have allocated $18,750 to LawRight to develop a best practice ‘how to’ guide for delivering outreach services.

 Mental Health Act 2016 collaboration project

-We have set aside $150,000 for the development and provision of resources and training so stakeholders can better assist individuals experiencing mental health issues or with intellectual disability or cognitive impairment by encouraging collaborative service delivery, information sharing and referral pathways between the criminal justice system, Queensland Health, and advocacy and support services
+We have allocated $150,000 to Aged and Disability Advocacy Australia (ADAA) to develop and provide resources and training for stakeholders that encourage collaborative service delivery, information sharing, and referral pathways between the criminal justice system, Queensland Health and advocacy and support services.

 Queensland Legal Assistance Forum coordination project